-All members of staff have been provided with a copy of part one or annex A of 'Keeping Children Safe in Education' 2022 which covers safeguarding information for staff.
+All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' 2024 which covers safeguarding information for staff.
 School leaders, including the DSL will read KCSIE in its entirety.

-- School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+School leaders and all members of staff who work directly with children will read annex B.

-All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+- All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+This information is kept privately in each staff member's personal file. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
 This training is regularly updated and is in line with advice from the safeguarding partners.

 All governors receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to test and assure that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated.
+This training is annually updated.

 All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
-This training will be updated at least annually.
+This training will be updated at least annually as either annual INSET or twilight training.

-Online safety training for staff will be integrated, aligned, and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+Online safety training for staff will be integrated, aligned, and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning